Ronald Knox: Early life and education

-Ronald Knox was born into an Anglican family in Kibworth, Leicestershire, England.
-His father was the Rev. Edmund Arbuthnott Knox, who later became the Bishop of Manchester in the Church of England, and who was a descendant of the 8th Viscount of Arbuthnott.
+Ronald Knox was born into an Anglican family in Kibworth, Leicestershire.
+His father was the Rev. Edmund Arbuthnott Knox, who later became Bishop of Manchester in the Church of England and who was related to the 8th Viscount of Arbuthnott.
+Ronald's maternal grandfather was Valpy French, the first Anglican Bishop of Lahore in what was then part of the British Raj.
+Both Edmund Knox and Valpy French were prominent Evangelical Anglicans.

 Ronald was educated at Eaton House School in London and Summer Fields School in Oxford.
-He then entered Eton College, where he took the first scholarship in 1900.
+In 1900 he entered Eton College as first King's Scholar.
+He enjoyed great academic and social success at Eton, where he was selected for membership in the Eton Society ("Pop") and became captain of the school.
+He also began to cultivate an interest in Anglo-Catholicism, which put him increasingly at odds with his own family's Evangelical tradition.
 At age 17, he privately vowed to remain celibate for life.

-Ronald proceeded to Balliol College, Oxford, where he won the first classics scholarship in 1905.
-In 1908, he won the Craven, Hertford, and Ireland scholarships, as well as the Gaisford Prize for Greek Verse Composition.
-He won the Chancellor's Prize for Latin Verse Composition in 1910 and was elected fellow of Trinity College, Oxford.
+In 1904 Ronald proceeded to Balliol College, Oxford as the first classics scholar.
+He won several other scholarships and prizes during his time there: the Hertford Scholarship in 1907; the Craven and Ireland scholarships, the Gaisford Prize for Greek Verse Composition in 1908, and the Chancellor's Prize for Latin Verse Composition in 1910.
+At Oxford, Knox joined Maurice Child's fashionable "set", which was strongly identified with Anglo-Catholicism.

-Interested in Anglo-Catholicism, Knox became a key member of Maurice Child's fashionable "set".
-He would not begin tutorials until 1911, so during his sabbatical, he accepted the job of classics tutor to Harold Macmillan, the brother of a friend from Eton.
-Macmillan's mother Nellie later dismissed Knox after discovering he was a high-church Anglican.
+In 1910, Knox was elected a fellow of Trinity College, Oxford.
+As he was not expected to begin tutorials until 1911, Knox then accepted the job of private tutor to Harold Macmillan, the brother of a friend from Eton, who was at the time preparing to apply for a scholarship to Balliol.
+However, Macmillan's mother soon dismissed Knox, after Knox refused to follow her instructions not to discuss religion with Harold.